Temporary / Emergency Policy

 An individual who brings a complaint under this Policy in good faith, even if it may be erroneous, will not be subject to discipline under this section.
 However, the use of this Policy for false, malicious, or frivolous purposes is strictly prohibited.
 The Univeristy's decision to charge an individual with a code of conduct violation for making a materially false statement in bad faith in the course of a grievance proceeding under this Policy does not constitute retaliation, provided that the outcome of a particular case, alone, is not sufficient to conclude that any party made a materially false statement in bad faith.

 Reports of retaliation will be addressed in accordance with the University's policies regarding retaliation.

 1270.5 Sexual Misconduct

-In all cases where the reported behavior meets the threshold of 1270.4, the case will be managed under 1270.4 guidelines
+In all cases where the reported behavior meets the definitions and threshold requirements of Policy 1270.4, the case will be managed under 1270.4 guidelines.